drtingtingbi/drtingtingbi.github.io/_pages/about.md

 If you are interested in my research areas (AI4Arch, Responsible AI, Software Supply Chain), please feel free to reach out at  **Tingting.Bi@unimelb.edu.au** 📧 with your CV and research interests.
 Please check the **China Scholarship Council - University of Melbourne PhD Scholarship**, see if you are eligible to apply.
 [Link](https://scholarships.unimelb.edu.au/awards/china-scholarship-council-university-of-melbourne-phd-scholarship)

 - **MPhil / Master Students:**
-I also welcome Master of Information Technology or MPhil students interested in (1) architecture reasoning with LLMs, (2) responsible AI engineering, and (3) software supply chain.
+I also welcome Master of Information Technology or MPhil students.
 Please contact me with your transcript and research statement.

 </div>